dmojdehi/SwiftGlobe/readme.md

 - [ ] show city lights on darkside (customized shader?)
 - [ ] moon

-### Prerequisites
+### Requirements

 Requires iOS 10 & macOS 10.12 Sierra.
-(Older versions of both could be supported by )
+(SceneKit supports older targets, but some textures & physics would have to be removed).

 ## License